When tragedy strikes, a cold case suddenly turns hot—and deadly.

 Barefoot and oblivious to the cold October air, she sprinted down the ramp Nick had installed so her dad could visit their home and covered the short distance between her home and her father’s in seconds, cruising up the ramp to his front door and bursting into the house.

-Sam went from the living room through the kitchen to her father’s bedroom in what used to be the dining room.
-With one quick glance, she saw that his color was all wrong and his lips were blue.
+Following Celia’s voice, Sam went from the living room through the kitchen to her father’s bedroom in what used to be the dining room.
+With one quick glance, she noticed his color was all wrong and his lips were blue.
 In that moment, none of her training or years of emergency experience was available to her.
 In that moment, she wasn’t a decorated police officer.
 She was only a daughter staring at the lifeless face of the first man she’d ever loved.

 “Sam!
 What should we do?”